 Glazed salmon and fried rice

-- Recipe:
+- Notes:

 Asian beef bowls

-- Recipe:
+- Notes:

-- Notes: I love “bowl” recipes like this because my husband and I can have it together while the kids have everything separately as elements.
-They’ll have a scoop of plain rice, a scoop of the beef, some shredded carrots, and a couple pickled cucumbers.
+- I love “bowl” recipes like this because my husband and I can have it together while the kids have everything separately as elements.
+They’ll have a scoop of plain rice, a scoop of beef, some shredded carrots, and a couple pickled cucumbers.
 Everyone can find something they like.

 Naan pizza bar

-- Recipe:
+- Notes:

 Pasta e fagioli soup + rolls

-- Recipe:
+- Notes:

-- Notes: Cookie and Kate’s recipe makes the perfect amount to feed our family 2 dinners, plus maybe an extra serving for me to eat for lunch one day, which makes this recipe even better for the 2 week rotation.
+- Cookie and Kate’s recipe makes the perfect amount to feed our family 2 dinners, plus an extra serving for me to eat for lunch one day, which makes this recipe even better for the 2 week rotation.
 I make it fresh every other time, then freeze the leftovers in Souper Cubes, and reheat the next time we’re eating this meal.

-- Recipe:
+- Notes:

 Gnocchi with brussels sprouts and brown butter

-- Recipe:
+- Notes:

 Salmon pasta with cream sauce + quick salad

-- Recipe:
+- Notes:

 Hoisin burgers + roasted potatoes